Receipts Manual

 Print

 Printing reports requires a compatible AirPrint printer.
-Note that receipt photos are only included if the embed photos option is selected.
+Note that receipt photos and drawings are only included if the embed photos and drawings options are selected.

 iCloud